-- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security's financial performance and valuation.
-This identification and analysis is an integral part of the investment decision making process.
-In addition, HSBC Asset Management (HSBC) also considers corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
+- 1. Transition to a low carbon economy. - 2.
 Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
-Active consideration of environmental issues through engagement and proxy voting. - 4.
-Excluding activites covered by HSBC Asset Management's Responsible Investing Policies, the "Excluded Activities") as listed below.
+Identification and analysis of a company's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 4.
+Active consideration of environmental issues through engagement and proxy voting. - 5.
+Excluding activities covered by HSBC Asset Management's Responsible Investing Policies, the "Excluded Activities") as listed below.